-6 2.3 The effects of antiepileptic drugs
+20.2.3 The Effects of Antiepileptic Drugs

-7 Patients undergoing invasive monitoring failed multiple drug regimes and are 8 typically being admitted while they are on a combination of different 9 antiepileptic drugs (AEDs), which might include sodium channel blockers, 10 GABAergic drugs or AMPA receptor antagonists.
-During monitoring, AEDs are 11 typically tapered off to provoke habitual seizures.
-In the context of sleep studies, 12 it is important to note that tapering off medications will increase both interictal 13 spiking (see also section 3.1) and the likelihood for seizures.
-On the other hand, 14 AEDs themselves often impair sleep quality and its electrophysiological 15 signatures.
-For instance, lamotrigine, a widely used sodium channel blocker, 16 triggers sleep disturbances and fragmentation [18].
-In contrast, GABAergic 17 drugs, such as clobazam (a benzodiazepine), lead to daytime sleepiness and 18 sedation [19].
-AMPA receptor antagonists like perampanel are strong sedatives 19 and are therefore taken only in the evening hours [20].
-To date, the precise effects 20 of many AEDs on sleep are not well known, but in the context of sleep studies 21 detailed knowledge about the current medication status is helpful to interpret 22 these findings [21-24].
-This is of particular relevance, since certain 23 anticonvulsants exhibit distinct electrophysiological signatures, such as 24 benzodiazepines, which introduce widespread EEG beta activity (~13-30 Hz).
+Patients undergoing invasive monitoring failed multiple drug regimes and are typically being admitted while they are on a combination of different antiepileptic drugs (AEDs), which might include sodium channel blockers, GABAergic drugs or AMPA receptor antagonists.
+During monitoring, AEDs are typically tapered off to provoke habitual seizures.
+In the context of sleep studies, it is important to note that tapering off medications will increase both interictal spiking (see also Sect.
+20.3.1) and the likelihood for seizures.
+On the other hand, AEDs themselves often impair sleep quality and its electrophysiological signatures.
+For instance, lamotrigine, a widely used sodium channel blocker, triggers sleep disturbances and fragmentation [18].
+In contrast, GABAergic drugs, such as clobazam (a benzodiazepine), lead to daytime sleepiness and sedation [19].
+AMPA receptor antagonists like perampanel are strong sedatives and are therefore taken only in the evening hours [20].
+To date, the precise effects of many AEDs on sleep are not well known, but in the context of sleep studies detailed knowledge about the current medication status is helpful to interpret these findings [21-24].
+This is of particular relevance, since certain anticonvulsants exhibit distinct electrophysiological signatures, such as benzodiazepines, which introduce widespread EEG beta activity (~13-30 Hz).

-1 2.4 Electrode explantation as a window into the neural correlates of anesthesia 2 Once intracranial electrodes are in place and patients are awake and stable, they 3 are typically transferred from the operating room (OR) to the monitoring ward, 4 where electrodes are first connected to the clinical and research recording setup, 5 a process that takes between 45 min to 1.5 hours.
-In rare instances, the setup can 6 already be completed in the OR; thus, enabling recording electrophysiological 7 activity during the emergence of anesthesia [25].
-However, as virtually all 8 patients undergo post-operative imaging by means of CT- or MRI-based imaging 9 to confirm electrode placement and to rule out perioperative complications such 10 as brain hemorrhage, electrodes would have to be disconnected for scanning and 11 then reconnected on the EMU, making this recording strategy highly impractical 12 in the clinical context.
+20.2.4 Electrode Explantation as a Window into the Neural Correlates of Anesthesia

+Once intracranial electrodes are in place and patients are awake and stable, they are typically transferred from the operating room (OR) to the monitoring ward, where electrodes are first connected to the clinical and research recording setup, a process that takes between 45 min to 1.5 h.
+In rare instances, the setup can already be completed in the OR; thus, enabling recording electrophysiological activity during the emergence of anesthesia [25].
+However, as virtually all patients undergo post-operative imaging by means of CT- or MRI-based imaging to confirm electrode placement and to rule out perioperative complications such as brain hemorrhage, electrodes would have to be disconnected for scanning and then reconnected on the EMU, making this recording strategy highly impractical in the clinical context.

-13 The more feasible route to obtain iEEG recordings during anesthesia is recording 14 at the end of invasive monitoring, just before electrode explantation.
-Again, this 15 is only viable if electrodes are explanted under general anesthesia, which is 16 common for grid electrodes, in patients that cannot comply with lying still (e.g. 17 young children or patients with anxiety disorders) or when the epileptogenic 18 tissue is removed in the same session.
-Nowadays, many centers remove depth 19 electrodes in the EMU under local anesthesia, while patients are awake.
-If 20 patients undergo general anesthesia for explantation, then recording equipment 21 may be transferred to the OR and recordings continue until the wires are 22 physically removed; hence, capturing induction and maintenance of anesthesia.
-23 A few reports are available where patients underwent light anesthesia or 24 sedation accompanied by research testing (e.g. tasks or auditory stimuli), then 25 recovered as part of the research protocol and then were again anesthetized for final removal of the electrodes [26].
+The more feasible route to obtain iEEG recordings during anesthesia is recording at the end of invasive monitoring, just before electrode explantation.
+Again, this is only viable if electrodes are explanted under general anesthesia, which is common for grid electrodes, in patients that cannot comply with lying still (e.g. young children or patients with anxiety disorders) or when the epileptogenic tissue is removed in the same session.
+Nowadays, many centers remove depth electrodes in the EMU under local anesthesia, while patients are awake.
+If patients undergo general anesthesia for explantation, then recording equipment may be transferred to the OR and recordings continue until the wires are physically removed; hence, capturing induction and maintenance of anesthesia.
+A few reports are available where patients underwent light anesthesia or sedation accompanied by research testing (e.g. tasks or auditory stimuli), then recovered as part of the research protocol and then were again anesthetized for final removal of the electrodes [26].
 The exact clinical set up will vary between medical centers.
 However, often enough it will be possible to incorporate research studies into the individual clinical context, without jeopardizing patient safety and while respecting clinical time constrains and limited OR time.
 In most centers, protocols can be tailored to address specific questions; however, given the scarcity of reports, there is currently no consensus or gold standard available on how to conduct these studies.